LoorView/hello-world/README.md

 # hello-world
-Just another repository
-We aim to be the UKs first decentralised property portal
+We aim to be the UKs first decentralised property portal, Looking for devs to work with.